Table of Contents

 Apart from 5 tanks issued to the Feldherrnhalle division in March 1945, all King Tiger were issued to independent heavy tank detachments of Wehrmacht and Waffen-SS.
 The King Tiger eliminated the Allied tanks with ease, in the East and West.

-In a quick combat action with forced withdrawal, which often happened on the Eastern Front in the last year of the war, many King Tiger were abandoned by their crews.
+In a quick combat action with forced withdrawal, which often happened on the Eastern Front in the last year of the war, many King Tigers were abandoned by their crews.

-But if the King Tiger was used considering it was a very effective vehicle and was able to destroy a large number of opponents or keep them under control, without endangering themselves.
+But if the King Tiger was used considering it was a very effective vehicle and was able to destroy many numerous opponents or keep them under control, without endangering themselves.

 The Western Allies calling the tank the ‘Royal Tiger’ or ‘King Tiger’, while the Germans called it the Königstiger (King Tiger).